Pricing Strategy Calculator

 What is a pricing strategy and why is it important?

 A pricing strategy is the method you use to determine what to charge for your products or services.
 It's crucial because pricing directly impacts your revenue, profit margins, market positioning, and competitive advantage.
 The right pricing strategy can maximize profits while remaining competitive, whereas poor pricing can lead to lost sales (too high) or lost profit (too low).
-Different strategies work better for different business models, market conditions, and customer segments.

 What is cost-plus pricing and when should I use it?